bencheney/Tachomter-Tool/README.md

 As the formula exists in the code it is divided by two to compensate for the period of time being doubled in the loop to execute the ON and OFF condition.

+The next version may have two RPM entries to display the tachometer's sweep between the two values.
 There is consideration for a hardware based input version that would use a knob for cylinder selection and RPM selection.
 More to come, if you’ve read this far I thank you.